Audio-3DVG: Unified Audio -- Point Cloud Fusion for 3D Visual Grounding: Method

 \subsection{Audio Classification}

-Given the contextualized audio representation, we design a classifier to identify the target object referred to in the spoken utterance.
-The classifier is implemented as a simple multilayer perceptron (MLP), followed by a softmax layer to produce class probabilities.
-Let $N_{cls}$ denote the total number of unique object classes defined in the dataset, the probability of the target class is computed as:
+Leveraging the contextualized audio representation, we design a classifier to predict the target object referenced in the spoken utterance.
+The classifier is implemented as a lightweight multilayer perceptron (MLP) followed by a softmax layer to produce class probabilities.
+The MLP includes $N_{cls}$ output heads, corresponding to the total number of unique object classes defined in the dataset.